 Pour the batter into the cake pan and bake for about 30 minutes, or until a knife inserted in the center comes out clean.

 Let the cake cool completely.
-Dust with powdered sugar and serve.
+Dust with confectioners' sugar and serve.

 - For a richer flavor, swap some or all of the cold water with chilled coffee.
 It will accentuate the chocolate flavor without turning it into a coffee-flavored cake.

-- Double up on the chocolate by dusting the finished cake with cocoa powder instead of powdered sugar.
+- Double up on the chocolate by dusting the finished cake with cocoa powder instead of confectioners' sugar.

 - Sprinkle the top of the cake with finely chopped, toasted walnuts or pecans or chocolate chips for textural contrast.

 - This vegan chocolate cake will keep for a few days at room temperature.
 Cover tightly and keep in a cool place.